Wolg/awesome-swift/README.md

 * [Tactile](https://github.com/delba/Tactile) - A safer and more idiomatic way to respond to gestures and control events.
 * [SwiftValidators](https://github.com/gkaimakas/SwiftValidators) - String validation for iOS developed in Swift.
 Inspired by validator.js
 * [Versions](https://github.com/zenangst/Versions) - Helping you find inner peace when comparing version numbers in Swift

+## Hardware

+* [JMCBeaconManager](https://github.com/izotx/JMCBeaconManager) - An iBeacon Manager class that is responsible for detecting beacons nearby.

 # Resources
 Various resources, such as books, websites and articles, for improving your Swift development skills and knowledge.